-But when we fail to come together as a company and provide the tech employees need to do their jobs, they often resort to finding the technology without help or approval.
+When we fail to provide the technology that employees need to do their jobs, they often resort to finding the technology without help or approval.
 Not to scare you, but you might not even be aware how often this is happening at your company.

 But it’s a really good reminder that certain third-party applications aren’t secure or aren’t made for business.
 We also know that WhatsApp, in particular, is often what employees turn to if they don’t have internal communication channels.
 But this really is not a great channel for employee comms, and it can potentially pose legal and security risks for your company.

 Properly vetting your technology partners is critical.
 It’s in the best interest of IT, HR, operations, and internal comms to get on the same page about who they work with to solve employee communications challenges.